Foreign Liability Incident Report Form

 Q. When traveling abroad, are CMU students covered under CMU's liability policies?

-No, dependents, non-Study Abroad/Program B status students, or other accompanying faculty or staff on a University approved trip are not covered by CMU's insurance policies or emergency assistance programs.
+No, dependents, non-Study Abroad/Plan B status students, or other accompanying faculty or staff on a University approved trip are not covered by CMU's insurance policies or emergency assistance programs.
 It is recommended these individuals inquire about their own personal coverage while in a foreign country.

 If you have questions or comments, please contact: